 Basic Krewe Information

-What is a Krewe?
 The word “Krewe” is a generic term used to describe any carnival organization or club.
-The word was coined by the oldest such organization in New Orleans, the Mystik Krewe of Comus who believed in 1857 that the word gave the club’s name an “olde-English” flavor.
-Here in St. Louis the Soulard Mardi Gras Grand Parade is made up of many Krewes.
+The word was coined by the oldest such organization in New Orleans, the Mystic Krewe of Comus, who in 1857 believed that the word gave the club’s name an “olde-English” flavor.
+Here in St. Louis, the Soulard Mardi Gras Grand Parade is make up of many Krewes.
 Each float or marching group represents the efforts of an individual Krewe.

-The purpose of the parade is to entertain the crowd.
-To encourage creativity, there are substantial prizes involved for the best floats.
-Judges are looking for creativity, unique construction, and compliance to the theme.
+- The purpose of the parade is to entertain the crowd.
+To encourage creativity, there are substantial prizes for the best floats.
+The judges are looking for creativity, three dimensional design, adherence to theme, and so forth.

-Follow the construction guidelines for safety and reliability compliance and stock up on beads.
+- Follow the construction guidelines for safety and reliability compliance.